 Power Analysis and Sample Size Estimate

 Although the design of this observational study is every similar to the early, pre-randomization phases of one of Janssen’s Phase 3 clinical trial - NCT02493868, results needed for this observational study were not included in Daly et al. (2019) as the trial’s focus was relapse prevention.
 Historical clinical trial results reported in Daly et al. (2018), NCT01998958, a safety and efficacy phase 2 study, were used to guide this power and sample size analysis.
 However, a collaborative arrangement with Janssen is being discussed and actual historical results from NCT02493868 will be used to compare with real-world data.
+At that time, a modification will be submitted to the IRB and a copy of the collaborative agreement will be provided.

 Table 1 in Daly et al. (2018) reported that the standard error of change in MADRS total score at various post treatment time points and at various esketamine doses to be approximately equal to 3 for n = 11 or 12.
 Assuming the standard deviation of mean change in MADRS total score approximately equal to 10 (3 x 11), 50 patients will allow the estimation of mean change in MADRS total score with a margin of error at 95% confidence level as small as 3.5 points and has approximately 80% power to detect the differences in mean change of 4 points or more.
 This sample size will also allow the estimation of the proportion of various interested events (such as response, remission, adverse event) with a 15% margin of error at 95% confidence level and has over 80% power to detect the differences in proportion of 20% or more.